 Not necessarily.
 NIS concerns computer systems and the digital data stored and processed within them.
-The GDPR concerns the processing of personal data.
+The UK GDPR concerns the processing of personal data.

 The digital data is that which is connected to the operation, use and maintenance of your digital service.
 However, this may include personal data.
 Also, the NIS incident may itself lead to a personal data breach, depending on the type of attack.
 The NIS incident may be the initial intrusion that disrupts your service, whilst the personal data breach could follow as a result of that intrusion.

 In practice, it depends on the circumstances.
-However, if a personal data breach does occur, you have to notify the ICO under the GDPR, not NIS.
+However, if a personal data breach does occur, you have to notify the ICO under the UK GDPR, not NIS.
 Our NIS reporting tool allows you to specify whether personal data has also been compromised in an incident.

-We have provided more information on the links between the GDPR and NIS in the next section of the guide.
+We have provided more information on the links between the UK GDPR and NIS in the next section of the guide.

 Our breach reporting page includes a reporting tool allowing you to notify us of any NIS incident.
 The tool also allows you to indicate if the incident also involved personal data.

 You are required to notify the ICO of any incident without undue delay and not later than 72 hours of becoming aware of it.
-This broadly aligns with the reporting requirements for personal data breaches under the GDPR.
+This broadly aligns with the reporting requirements for personal data breaches under the UK GDPR.